 Six semester hours, THEA 4393 & 4493.
 London offers some of the most diverse and captivating theatre in the world!
 This course will focus on experiencing theatrical productions across a wide variety of styles and genres, then critiquing and analyzing those performances.
 To do this, students will be asked to move beyond an appreciation of the art form towards an understanding of what makes theatre compelling to an audience.
 Students will take on the role of theatrical investigators, examining how varying dramatic elements coalesce into a final production.
 We will study acting styles, elements of design, the business of theatre, and of course the history of theatre in London.
 The class will also include lectures, discussions with industry professionals, and visits to museums and theatres of note. students will develop a working knowledge of Artisole's Six elements of Drama, Freytag's Pyramid, and rhetorical, thematic, stylistic, and historical analysis of plays.

 History - World War II

-Six semester hours.
-HIST 4933 and 4953, 5003 & 5003.
+Six semester hours, HIST 4933 & 4953 or 5003 & 5003.
 Because of the unique history of London and all of England during World War II, this course will focus on the major military, political, and social issues surrounding the war with particular emphasis on the European Theatre.
 The class will rely on a mix of scholarly lectures, class discussion, and historical field trips.
-Churchill's underground bunker in London, the Imperial War Museum, and former allied air fields will be the centerpieces of field experiences that will supplement lectures and guest speakers.
+Churchill's underground bunker in London, the Imperial War Museum, and former allied air fields will be the centerpiece of field experiences that will supplement lectures and guest speakers.

 Public Health - Determinants of Health Disparities - A Comparative International Perspective